Skip to main content

 Download a Word file

-File Name: The file should be Saved As/Named: APPLICANTNAME_TGP_NARRATIVE and should not exceed 20 pages when submitted.
+File Name: The file should be saved as/named: APPLICANTNAME_TGP_NARRATIVE and should not exceed 20 pages when submitted.

-Please note that all three sections within this sample must be completed if submitting as the application Proposal Narrative.
+Please note that ALL three sections within this sample must be completed if submitting as the application Proposal Narrative.
 The three sections include:

-• Purpose of Proposal
+• I. Purpose of Proposal

-• What Will Be Done
+• II.
+What Will Be Done

-• Who Will Implement
+• III.
+Who Will Implement

 Can applicants edit or change this sample proposal narrative document?